Are you searching for the top 11 most spoken languages in India? the sweetest language in India? Go nowhere we have good news for you.

 The Bengali dialect is also spoken beyond the shores of India, from Japan to the UK and from Australia to Canada, America, and the Middle East.

 The Bengali language became so influential and popular that the Indian National Anthem was written in it.

 The Telugu language can be traced to the Dravidian civilization and is the third most spoken language in all of India.

 7% of the entire population of India speak the Telugu language and that is approximately 74 million people.

-The south India states pride themselves in this language.
+South Indian states pride themselves on this language.

 TOP PICKS FOR YOU: